-"Get Rid of Unanimity: The Superiority of Majority Rules with Veto Power" (with Laurent Bouton and Frederic Malherbe).
-Journal of Political Economy, forthcoming.
+- Bouton L., Llorente-Saguer A., Malherbe F. (2018) "Get Rid of Unanimity: The Superiority of Majority Rules with Veto Power", Journal of Political Economy, 126, 107-149.

-- Bouton L., Castanheira M., Llorente-Saguer A. (2016) "Divided Majority and Information Aggregation: Theory and Experiment" (with Laurent Bouton and Micael Castanheira).
-Journal of Public Economics, 2016, 134, 114-128.
+- Bouton L., Castanheira M., Llorente-Saguer A. (2016) "Divided Majority and Information Aggregation: Theory and Experiment", Journal of Public Economics, 134, 114-128.

-"Competitive Equilibrium in Markets for Votes" (with Alessandra Casella and Thomas.
-R. Palfrey).
-Journal of Political Economy, 2012, Vol. 120, No. 4, pp. 593-658.
+- Casella A., Llorente-Saguer A., Palfrey TR.
+(2012) "Competitive Equilibrium in Markets for Votes", Journal of Political Economy, Vol. 120, No. 4, pp. 593-658.

-"A Simple Mechanism for Resolving Conflict" (with Rafael Hortala-Vallve).
-Games and Economic Behavior, 2012, Vol. 70, No. 2, pp. 375-391.
+- Hortala-Vallve R., Llorente-Saguer A. (2012) "A Simple Mechanism for Resolving Conflict", Games and Economic Behavior, Vol. 70, No. 2, pp. 375-391.